Early Signs of Autism: Recognizing Symptoms and Getting Help

 Get a diagnosis: A diagnosis of autism can help you understand your child’s strengths and challenges and create a personalized treatment plan.

-Find a team of professionals: Work with professionals who specialize in autism, such as speech therapists, occupational therapists, and behavioral therapists.
+Find a team of professionals: Work with professionals who specialize in autism, such as speech therapists, occupational therapists, play therapists and behavioral therapists.

 Create a supportive environment: Create a supportive environment for your child at home and school.
 This may include making accommodations for sensory issues, providing a predictable routine, and finding ways to support your child’s social skills.